Kwasnega/private_vc/README.md

 ## 💖 Made with Love

-A special private space for Kay & Elssy's conversations.
+A special private space for Kay & Cathy's conversations.

 ---